danielmapar/SystemDesign/designing-data-intensive-applications/README.md

 * Advantages of LSM-trees
     * A B-tree index must **write every piece of data at least twice: once to the write-ahead log, and once to the tree page itself (and perhaps again as pages are split)**.
 There is also overhead from having to write an **entire page at a time, even if only a few bytes** in that page changed.
 Some storage engines even overwrite the same page twice in order to avoid ending up with a partially updated page in the event of a power failure [24, 25].

     * Log-structured indexes also rewrite data multiple times due to repeated compaction and merging of SSTables. **This effect—one write to the database resulting in multiple writes to the disk over the course of the database’s lifetime—is known as write amplification**.
-It is of particular concern on SSDs, which can only overwrite blocks a limi‐ ted number of times before wearing out.
+It is of particular concern on SSDs, which can only overwrite blocks a limited number of times before wearing out.
         * In **write-heavy applications, the performance bottleneck might be the rate at which the database can write to disk.** In this case, write amplification has a direct performance cost: the more that a storage engine writes to disk, the fewer writes per second it can handle within the available disk bandwidth.

     * Moreover, **LSM-trees are typically able to sustain higher write throughput than B-trees**, partly because they sometimes have **lower write amplification** (although this depends on the storage engine configuration and workload), and partly because they sequentially **write compact SSTable files rather than having to overwrite several pages in the tree** [26].
 This difference is particularly important on **magnetic hard drives, where sequential writes are much faster** than random writes.